 What are Japanese Trains like?

-Train travel in Japan is easy, comfortable, very, very fast.
-The trains are smooth, fast and incredibly efficient.
-On time departure, arrival and unfailingly polite staff who’s English was superb – none of this travel was difficult in any way whatsoever.
-(Although spending 90 minutes looking for a bag locker at Osaka and Shin-Osaka station did test the patience somewhat…)
+Train travel in Japan is easy, comfortable, and very, very fast.
+The trains are smooth, fast, and incredibly efficient.
+On-time departure, arrival, and unfailingly polite staff whose English was superb – none of this travel was difficult in any way whatsoever.
+(Although spending 90 minutes looking for a bag locker at Osaka and Shin-Osaka station did test my patience somewhat…)

 And the trains are very pleasant, very organized.
 After the scrums in China (even just to buy a ticket!), this was a blissful, polite organization.
 Even to get on the train!
 It’s all marked out on the platform where to stand, and that’s where the trains stop!